murffious/FullStackMastery-Resources/README.md

 code 360 and othr walkthrogh for coding challenges https://www.thebalance.com/best-places-to-learn-to-code-for-free-2071392 that boot camp prep calss i have hackreactor
+1. finsih bootcamp review of whole flow demtn and Uof
+2. reorganzie my whole sturcture
+3. being to fill in each section
+4. find somehow to get activites. maek sure to link interview questions and mayeb take resources form devmtn reosource page

 Codecademy.
 Chances are if you have looked into learning to code before, you've encountered Codecademy. ...
 Free Code Camp. ...